RindJLU/Quantum-circuits-design/README.md

 __Example and visualize__
 ![CNOT gate](https://github.com/RindJLU/Quantum-circuits-design/blob/master/pictures/TIM%E6%88%AA%E5%9B%BE20171119215034.png)
 (From https://arxiv.org/pdf/0905.2103.pdf)
-Like the picture below, by comparing the final emperimental and theorical output, it is possible to define the __loss function__.
+Like the picture below, by comparing the final emperimental and theorical output, it is possible to define the __loss function__

+### 2.3 What if the input qubits are in superposition?
+To train quantum circuits using projectQ, it is nature to use truth table as optimizing goal.
+Based on our knowledge about quantum states, the difference between qubits with classical bits is that qubits can be in state of superposition.
+In light of this, there will be infinity number of training data.
+Can we find a complete data that can guarantee the validity for any input state?

+__Yes, we can.__To make this clear, let's consider the operation of quantum circuits-unitary operatin, which is also linear operation.
+In linear space, if we can guarantee the validity for any of its complete base spaces, the quantum circuits will be valid for any input.

+Based on this, I will train qubits in their computational basis(2^n).

 # Problem existed: